Tina's passion for creative writing began in her teens. She holds a Master of Arts (writing) and works as a freelance writer.

-Ecosystems of a fictional world
+Ecosystems of a Fictional World

-In an Earth like world, ecosystems will constantly evolve as the life forms within them adapt to the constant changes of their environment.
-An ecosystem consists of all its life forms and their relationships with their environments, each other and their reaction to change.
+In an Earth-like world, ecosystems will constantly evolve as the life forms within them adapt to the constant changes of their environment.
+An ecosystem consists of all its life forms and their relationships with their environments, each other, and their reaction to change.

-A fantasy or science fiction world may have ecosystems that are similar to those of an Earth like world.
-The environments might also include space, alien and magical elements, as well as different physical laws.
+A fantasy or science fiction world may have ecosystems that are similar to those of an Earth-like world.
+The environments might also include space, alien, and magical elements, as well as different physical laws.
 All of these environments might be artificial or natural or a combination.

 As a writer, it is important to understand what makes up the ecosystems of your fictional world.
-Each ecosystem is like a jigsaw piece which plugs into another until the whole puzzle of your world is completed.
+Each ecosystem is like a jigsaw piece that plugs into another until the whole puzzle of your world is completed.

 Ecosystems provide services to inhabitants and ultimately to civilizations.
 The table below provides a list of common services that you might find in an Earth-like ecosystem and those you might discover in a fictional world.

 |Earth-Like Services||Fictional & Fantasy Services|

 Decay of Life

 Once you have recognized and listed the major ecosystems of your fictional world, you may want to explore them further.
 This helpful template can be used for exploring them in a geofiction or for background research in a fiction book: